New hard card eases on post access for Gold Star Families

+Certain Gold Star and next-of-kin survivors are expected to find it easier to visit Fort Knox since a new Army policy went into effect in January.

-A new survivor’s access policy allows qualified family members to obtain a survivor access card, which enables them to get through a gate more easily and travel on post without an escort to attend events and take advantage of authorized services and facilities.
+The new survivor’s access policy allows qualified family members to obtain a survivor access card, which enables them to get through gate security more easily and travel on post without an escort to attend events and take advantage of authorized services and facilities.

+“The Army values people, especially our Gold Star spouses and family members,” said Lt.
+Gen. Douglas Gabram, commanding general, U.S. Army Installation Management Command.
+“This change allows them to more easily receive the benefits and services to which they are entitled, and helps enable them to remain connected to the Army.”

+The new process resulted from Section 626 of Public Law 115-232, the John S. McCain National Defense Authorization Act for Fiscal Year 2019.
+The law recognizes survivors as having a valid requirement for long-term, unescorted access to Army installations.

 |Date Taken: